bpucker/MGSE/README.md

 ```

 __WARNING:__
-- if `--busco` is used, the BUSCO GFF3 files need to be in the default folder relative to the provided TSV file
 - MGSE requires absolute paths (at least use of absolute paths is recommended)
-- python 2.7.x is required for executing MGSE (transfer to python3 is planned)
 - Per default contigs with very high coverage values are put on a black list to prevent inflation of the genome size prediciton by plastome contigs (in plants).
 However, this function can be disabled via --blackoff to estimate genome sizes with more fragmented assemblies.